xixogo5105/uiptv/GUIDE.md

 ### Playback Controls
 - **Double-Click**: Starts playback using your selected default player.
 - **Right-Click**: Offers options to play with a specific player (Embedded, External 1, 2, or 3).

+### Embedded Players Explained
+UIPTV comes with two embedded players, each serving a different purpose.

+#### 1. Embedded VLC Player (Recommended)
+This is the primary and most powerful player.
+It leverages the **VLC Media Player** libraries installed on your system.
+- **Features**:
+  - **Broad Format Support**: Plays almost any video or audio format supported by VLC.
+  - **Hardware Acceleration**: Utilizes system hardware for smooth playback.
+  - **Advanced Controls**: Includes Play/Pause, Stop, Repeat, Reload, Fullscreen, Picture-in-Picture (PiP), Mute, Volume, and Aspect Ratio toggle (Fit/Stretch).
+  - **Overlay Controls**: Controls appear on mouse hover and fade out when idle.
+  - **PiP Mode**: Allows you to detach the video into a floating, resizable window that stays on top of other applications.

+#### 2. Embedded Lite Player (Fallback)
+This is a lightweight player based on JavaFX's built-in media engine.
+It is used as a fallback if VLC is not detected or if you prefer a simpler experience.
+- **Features**:
+  - **Basic Playback**: Supports standard web formats (HLS/m3u8, MP4).
+  - **Simple Interface**: Includes essential controls like Play/Pause, Stop, Repeat, Reload, Fullscreen, PiP, Mute, Volume, and Aspect Ratio.
+  - **Limitations**: Does not support as many codecs or advanced streaming protocols as the VLC player.
+It is best suited for standard HLS streams.

+**Note**: Both players support standard keyboard shortcuts:
+- **F**: Toggle Fullscreen
+- **M**: Toggle Mute
+- **Esc**: Exit Fullscreen

 ---